juliandavid-garcia/First_milestone_project/README.md

 This feature is the main page of the site.
 Here users will come across with a header with the developer's name and a navigation bar that links to all the features available in the site.
 It also counts with a hero image which introduces the developer to the visitors.
 Furthermore, in this page there is a section called  **about me** which consist on two paragraphs located below the hero image here the user is introduced to what they are going to find in the web side.

 ### 2.1.2 Navigation bar:
-located in the top of the image containes the different sections of the website displayed in devices up to 576px Navigation buttons:  This is the naviations option displayed in devices smaller than 576px.
+Located in the top of the image containes the different sections of the website displayed in devices up to 576px Navigation buttons:  This is the naviations option displayed in devices smaller than 576px.

 ### 2.1.3 Contact:
  This feature can be reached throught the navigation bar/buttons.
-Here the user  has the information and tools required to reach the developer. telephone number, E-mail, and a text-box for user to write directly to the developer.
+Here the user  has the information and tools required to reach the developer.
+Telephone number, E-mail, and a text-box for user to write directly to the developer.

 ### 2.1.4 Social media:
 Is located in the footer.
 Here all the icons are  linked  to its corresponding website and can be accessible from any of the different pages of the site.